pagliares/jpa-hands-on/README.md

 }
 </pre>

-### 25 - Queries and EJB-QL
+### 25 - Queries and JPQL

-<strong>Introduction to queries with JPA and EJB-QL</strong>
+<strong>Introduction to queries with JPA and JPQL</strong>

-- This is the first of a sequence of examples about queries in JPA and EJB-QL.
+- This is the first of a sequence of examples about queries in JPA and JPQL.
-- Queries in JPA are done using both EJB Query Language and native Structured Query Language (SQL)
+- Queries in JPA are done using both JPA Query Language and native Structured Query Language (SQL)
-- EJB-QL is a declarative query language similar to SQL, but it is tailored to work with Java objects rather than a relational schema.
+- JPQL is a declarative query language similar to SQL, but it is tailored to work with Java objects rather than a relational schema.
-- When an EJB QL language is executed, the entity manager translates it to one (or several) SQL query.
+- When an JPQL language is executed, the entity manager translates it to one (or several) SQL query.
    - The generated SQL query is then executed through a JDBC driver directly in the database.
-- EJB QL is portable across vendor database implementations.
+- JPQL is portable across vendor database implementations.
-- EJB QL and native SQL queries are executed through jakarta.persistence.Quey interface
+- JPQL and native SQL queries are executed through jakarta.persistence.Quey interface
 - The Query interface is analogous to java.sql.PreparedStatement interface of JDBC.
 - In this example present an initial example with the <strong>Query Interface</strong>.